ARTIFICIAL INTELLIGENCE

 For World Consumer Rights Day 2024, we identified four key priorities to guide this vision and ensure consumers are at the centre of AI policymaking.
 These were informed by insights from consumer advocates in over 30 countries.

-1. Consumer advocacy organisations possess the skills, knowledge and resources to advocate for fair and responsible AI policies in their jurisdiction
+- Consumer advocacy organisations possess the skills, knowledge and resources to advocate for fair and responsible AI policies in their jurisdiction

-2. Consumer perspectives are heard and involved in policymaking processes
+- Consumer perspectives are heard and involved in policymaking processes

-3. National governments adjust policies in response to consumer advocacy
+- National governments adjust policies in response to consumer advocacy

-4. Providers can champion best practices and share with other providers/researchers/advocates in formalised settings
+- Providers can champion best practices and share with other providers/researchers/advocates in formalised settings

 We need a collective response to ensure these priorities are implemented and upheld.

 Consumer organisations stand ready to bridge this gap and bring the consumer voice to AI design.
 They are the trusted authority for consumers around the world.
-With greater resources, tools and strategies, they could make significant headwind in improving consumer experiences and building consumer trust.
+With greater resources, tools and strategies, they can make significant headwind in improving consumer experiences and building consumer trust.

 How to get involved